Aosu V8P Video Doorbell Review

 Aosu includes custom motion zones, person detection and an optional facial recognition feature is you subscribe to their cloud storage plan.
 This means that facial recognition processing, as well as the storage of familiar faces is done on Aosuâs servers.

-The smart detection works very well, correctly detecting my presence and the type of motion involved in motion events 100% of the time under all lighting conditions with no false positives recorded.
-Note that this only applies to times when it actually detected me in the first place - see the Missed Events section above.
+The smart detection works very well, correctly detecting my presence and the type of motion involved in motion events 90% of the time under all lighting conditions with no false positives recorded.
+3 misses were recorded during daytime tests, with all night tests identifying the person correctly.

 Feature scoring: